VoltLang/Battery/doc/index.md

 clangPath="C:/Path/To/Clang.exe"
 ```

 This file format is mostly intended for Windows systems where `llvm-conf` can't be used.
-Use `--llvmconf` with `config` on the command line, or use the `llvmConf` key to specify it.
+Use `--llvmconf` with `config` on the command line, or use the `llvmConfig` key to specify it.

 `llvmVersion` specifies the version in [semantic versioning](https://semver.org/). `clangPath` specifies the path to the clang executable to use.